-- Next to the payment method you want to make default, tap or click the down arrow Default.
+- On the payment method next to "Not default," tap the Down arrow .

-Problems receiving money with your default payment method
+Fix problems receiving money to your default payment method

 If you get an email from Google Pay about a problem with your default payment method, the money won’t be automatically transferred to your bank or debit card account.

 Follow the instructions below to fix the issue.